Heel Pain & Heel Spur Treatments, Pittsburgh Area

 Where Is the Heal Pain Located?

-- Pain on the bottom of the foot: Plantar Fasciitis
+- Pain under the foot( where the arch meets the heel bone: Plantar Fasciitis

 - Plantar Fasciitis (sometimes called a heel spur), is a painful heel condition that inflames the bottom of the foot when a ligament that runs from the heel bone to your toes becomes strained.

-- Achilles tendinitis occurs when tissue connecting your lower leg’s calf muscles to your heel becomes overused, causing heel pain.
+- Achilles tendonitis occurs when tissue connecting your lower leg’s calf muscles to your heel becomes overused, causing heel pain.
 Runners frequently experience Achilles tendinitis.

 Heel Pain & Heel Spur Solutions